 Well, that might still be very relevant to my company because they probably are going to have to cut down that tree at some point, but they're not yet to the point where they're searching for a tree company right now, they're researching to see what's wrong with my tree.
 And so it might be profitable for me to still answer that need and have an ad about here's how five ways to identify Oak wilt, get them to the website, give them that information.
 And then you've got a captive audience to say, you know what?
 You need a tree company because your tree is wilting.
 Guess what?
 We're a tree company.
 And so you've got different levels of that funnel that we'll use for, you know, for clients to ultimately to hit their goals.

-[00:33:19] Connor: It's amazing how much nuance there is.
-Yeah.
-It was quite incredible.
-Yeah.
-Thanks for that.
-So where do you think this is all going?
-Do you think that like, it's kinda like the placebo effect, you know, it dripped into the public consciousness at one time and now people can react with, and against that effect, do you think that the public and people in general, just going to become more up to speed with how all of this works and, you know, the model will shift.
+Connor: So where do you think this is all going?
+Do you think that like, it's kinda like the placebo effect, you know, it dripped into the public consciousness at one time and now people can react with, and against that effect, do you think that the public and people in general, just going to become more up to speed with how all of this works and the model will shift?

 And I think there's a lot that will be decided upon in the next one to two years.
 That will probably usher in front of the new stage of how the internet works for a while.
 And I don't think the internet itself is going anywhere.
 I think web three is they talk about it is going to play a role in some people's lives.
 But I think it's going to be a long time before web three.
 And I am the web three experts.